-The meticulous tracing below of – and path curve matching to – a real Sycamore bud was made by Mr Edwards more than four decades ago.
+The meticulous tracing below of – and path curve matching to – a real Sycamore bud was made by Mr Edwards more than five decades ago.

 THE BUD WORKSHOP

 29 April 1941 - 1 April 2015

 Lawrence Edwards' observations spanned decades, and he gave account of them in his book, The Vortex of Life, pub.
 Floris Books

 Results of research conducted after this book was originally published are contained in seven volumes of the Supplement and Sequel to the Vortex of Life.
 These volumes are no longer in print , but they may be downloaded, in PDF form, here.

 The projective transformation of space into itself gives rise to path curves, than which no more elementary or simple curves exist.

 It was one of Lawrence Edwards' many discoveries that path curves very accurately describe the form of the buds of a comprehensive range of species.

 Try it for yourself on some real buds.